SquareGPS/navixy-api/docs/backend-api/getting-started/introduction.md

 ## String Validation Rules

 This validation ensures that the provided string adheres to specific content rules.
 The rules may vary depending on the particular field being validated.
 The string is checked for the following criteria:

-- Empty strings or null values: may be allowed or restricted depending on the specific field
+- Empty strings or null values: may be allowed or restricted depending on the specific field.
 - Character types:

-  - Regular spaces are always allowed (Unicode category "Zs")
+    * Regular spaces are always allowed (Unicode category "Zs").
-  - Other whitespace characters (tabs, line breaks, etc.): may be allowed or restricted depending on the specific field
+    * Other whitespace characters (tabs, line breaks, etc.): may be allowed or restricted depending on the specific field.
-  - Control characters (category "Cc" except whitespace characters): not allowed
+    * Control characters (category "Cc" except whitespace characters): not allowed.
-  - Private Use characters (category "Co"): not allowed
+    * Private Use characters (category "Co"): not allowed.
-  - Surrogate characters (category "Cs"): not allowed
+    * Surrogate characters (category "Cs"): not allowed.
-  - Characters requiring more than 3 bytes in UTF-8 encoding (e.g., some emojis): may be allowed or restricted depending on the specific field
+    * Characters requiring more than 3 bytes in UTF-8 encoding (e.g., some emojis): may be allowed or restricted depending on the specific field.
-  - All other characters are allowed
+    * All other characters are allowed.

 - Strings consisting entirely of whitespace may be considered invalid for some fields.

 ## Date/Time Formats